 When to use each variant

-Use immutable HashSet when:
+Use HashSet when:

 You need predictable behavior with no side effects